St Mary Magdalene Church, Sandringham: History

 The Grade II* listed church is dedicated to Mary Magdalene and is described as a small building in the perpendicular style, "nobly lying on raised ground".
 The present building dates from the 16th century but was restored by Samuel Sanders Teulon in 1855 and Sir Arthur Blomfield in 1890.
 It is considered to be a noteworthy example of a carrstone building.
 The church is situated in the park and is approached from Sandringham House through the garden by "an avenue of fine old Scotch firs".

-Much of the decoration and the church's stained glass in the east window was designed by Charles Eamer Kempe whom King Edward VII had also commissioned in 1903 to create a stained glass window at Buckingham Palace for his eldest son, Prince Albert, Duke of Clarence.
+Much of the decoration, including the stained glass in the east window, was designed by Charles Eamer Kempe, whom King Edward VII had also commissioned in 1903 to create a stained glass window at Buckingham Palace for his eldest son, Prince Albert, Duke of Clarence.
 The church's silver altar and reredos, crafted by the Parisian silversmiths Barkentin & Krall, were presented to Queen Alexandra by American department store magnate Rodman Wanamaker as a memorial tribute to Edward VII.
 He also presented the Queen with the silver pulpit and a silver 17th-century Spanish processional cross.
 Also of note are the Florentine marble font and the Greek font, dating to the 9th century.